jraringay/incode-project5/README.md

     - Added script `/scripts/jqueryui/jquery-ui.js` on line 19 to be used for the autocomplete search function.
       - Also comes with the downloaded library files found on `/scripts/jqueryui`
 - 15/03/21
-  - Modified Jane's ratings function already reading ratings to overwrite doubled ratings
+  - Modified Jane's function that was already inserting user ratings to not accept doubles